 2. Action Planning

-Senior Fellows spent the morning sessions of Week 1 presenting progress reports on their action plans to address specific problems in their country and/or region.
-These included topics such as fruit fly management, panama disease, diagnostics for seed-borne diseases and biosecurity planning.
+Senior Fellows spent the morning sessions of Week 1 presenting progress reports on their action plans to address specific problems in their country or region.
+These included topics such as fruit fly management, Panama disease, diagnostics for seed-borne diseases and biosecurity planning.
 All Senior Fellows have progressed their action plans and most showed clear examples of how they had applied the information learnt during their placements in Australia to the African context.
-It was evident from these sessions that all Senior Fellows have grown in confidence since their Australian placements and improved their ability to advocate biosecurity issues in their countries.
-Senior Fellows agreed that they would like to revisit progress with the implementation of their action plans at the final workshop and then embed the elements of their action plans into a longer term strategic plan which could continue after the conclusion of the current AAPBP program.
+It was evident from these sessions that all Senior Fellows had grown in confidence since their Australian placements, and had improved their ability to advocate biosecurity issues in their countries.
+Senior Fellows agreed that they would like to revisit progress with the implementation of their action plans at the final workshop, to embed the elements of their action plans into a longer term strategic plan which could continue after the conclusion of the AAPBP.

 3. Market Access simulation exercise

-Looking ahead to Week 2, Peter Crisp, Rebecca Sapuppo and Altus Viljoen will be joining the workshop.
-Peter is a fruit fly specialist from South Australia and Rebecca is the program leader for the panama disease program in Queensland.
-Altus is a specialist researcher in panama disease from Stellenbosch in South Africa.
-Workshop participants are very pleased to welcome Peter, Rebecca and Altus to Week 2 of the workshop.
+During the second week, Peter Crisp, Rebecca Sapuppo and Altus Viljoen joined the workshop.
+Peter is a fruit fly specialist from South Australia and Rebecca is the program leader for the Panama disease program in Queensland.
+Altus is a specialist researcher in Panama disease from Stellenbosch in South Africa.

 Day Four Update - Market access, theory or practice?

-Drs Sabine Perrone and Glynn Maynard have pioneered and developed this ground-breaking approach to training which requires all participants to assess biosecurity risks, create ways of managing the risks and negotiate agreed protocols for safe and commercially viable trade.
+Dr Sabine Perrone and Dr Glynn Maynard have pioneered and developed this ground-breaking approach to training which requires all participants to assess biosecurity risks, create ways of managing the risks and negotiate agreed protocols for safe and commercially viable trade.

 “Our goal in creating the market access simulation exercise was to accurately replicate the complex negotiating environment between nations to resolve the biosecurity issues that prevent or restrict trade,” said Dr Perrone.